 In the bladder augmentation (enlargement) procedure, the bladder sections that are inflamed and scarred are removed while allowing the bladder base to remain.
 Physicians remove a piece of the colon and reshape it before attaching it to the base of the bladder.
 Upon healing, the urination frequency will be reduced.

-However, there are some side effects associated with the surgery, which include small bowel obstruction or infections in the bladder or kidney.
+However, some side effects are associated with the surgery, which include small bowel obstruction or infections in the bladder or kidney.
 Some individuals continue to have pain or the increased urination frequency or urge to urinate persists longer than usual.
-Since the colon becomes short after the surgery, the ability of the colon to absorb nutrients gets reduced.
+Since the colon becomes short after the surgery, the colon's ability to absorb nutrients gets reduced.
 Moreover, some patients may find it difficult to urinate or hold urine.

 Diet and Nutrition

 Even though studies have not shown a consistent relationship between a specific diet and the syndrome, some individuals have reported that certain drinks or foods have a negative effect on the symptoms.
 The list includes tomatoes, chocolates, alcohol, spices, high-acid foods, citrus and other caffeinated beverages, and artificial sweeteners.
 Making a note of foods or drinks that trigger symptoms and avoiding them is a useful technique.
 Though this technique requires some time and effort, the notes will surely help to associate the diet with symptoms.